The Ultimate Guide

 The structure you choose will be the one that has the greatest long-term benefit and reflects the future goals of your business.

 Each structure has different upfront and ongoing costs.
-Tax and access to government programs may also affect your decision.
+Tax and access to government programs may also be a factor in your decision.
 Profits earned by a sole trader are treated as personal income and are taxed as such.
 Companies are taxed separately at a flat tax rate.

 A sole trader is the simplest form of business structure.
 You manage and operate the business by yourself, under your own name.
 This structure is the cheapest and easiest to set up.
 However, it is not very flexible and all profits are taxed on your personal tax return.